Are there any built-in QIcons?

 SP_DirHomeIcon SP_MediaSeekForward

-In our script above to get the icons we're looking them up by name on the QStyle object, using getattr -- but this is only necessary so we can iterate over the list of names and display the icon next to their name.
-If you want a specific icon you can access it like any other flag.
-For example --
+In our script above to get the icons we're looking them up by name on the QStyle object, using getattr — but this is only necessary so we can iterate over the list of names and display the icon next to their name.
+If you want a specific icon you can access it directly.
+For example, to use the critical message box icon:

 python